Skip to Content

 Scratching or scurrying sounds are another classic sign of mice.
 If you hear a faint rustling from within your walls or the other room, that may be the sound of mice digging their nails into a surface for grip and then scurrying around in search of food.

 Resembling dark grains of rice, mice droppings are a classic sign of mouse activity.
-You might notice them in small or large quantities anywhere mice can reach, such as inside cupboards, behind cabinets and other furniture, or in your crawl space, attic, or basement.
+You might notice them in small or large quantities anywhere mice can reach, such as inside cupboards, behind cabinets, and other furniture, or in your crawl space, attic, or basement.
 Be sure to wear gloves and use ample disinfectant when handling suspected rodent droppings.

 Finally, strange pet behavior is an indicator of a rodent problem.
-Dogs and cats are natural domestic predators of mice, and have been proven to create a landscape of fear that discourages mice from foraging for food or leaving their nests at all.
+Dogs and cats are natural domestic predators of mice and have been proven to create a landscape of fear that discourages mice from foraging for food or leaving their nests at all.

 Your pets will likely be on high alert, with pupils dilated and ears at attention if there is a mouse around.
 They’ll likely pace in the area where they detect an unusual scent, and may randomly pounce as they hunt the mouse down.
 They might become suddenly excited for no obvious reason, and meow, bark, or whimper.